owid/owid-grapher/site/README.md

 where `my_image.png` is an image that has been uploaded via the `/admin/images` view in the admin client, and thus exists in Cloudflare Images.

-We store information about the image's dimensions and alt text in the database, which is shared via React content to any component that needs to render them.
+We store information about the image's dimensions and alt text in the database, which is shared via React context to any component that needs to render them.
 See `Image.tsx` for the (many) implementation details.

 ## Data Catalog